KSTamilarasan17/Sorting-Algorithm/README.md

 ## Program:
 i)	#Selection Sort
 ```
-Program to sort the elements in the list using the Selection Sort algorithm.
-Developed by: TAMILARASAN K S.
-RegisterNumber: 23000080
-'''
 Program to sort the elements in the list using the Insertion Sort algorithm.
 Developed by: TAMILARASAN K S.
 RegisterNumber: 23000080